Regal Blend Loose Tea

 Queen Victoria was in her heyday when Walter Whittard set up shop in 1886, and the following year the country celebrated her Golden Jubilee.

-Walter was always developing new blends to suit his customers' tastes, so you can imagine him designing a tea just like this to mark the occasion: a smooth, rich black tea blended with sumptuous Madagascan vanilla and a right royal flourish of red, white and blue petals.
-There are few teas more suited to scones and clotted cream.
+Walter was always developing new blends to suit his customers' tastes, so you can imagine him designing a tea just like this to mark the occasion – there are few loose leaf teas more suited to scones and clotted cream.

 Loose Leaf Tea - Black Tea, Vanilla Flavouring, 1% Vanilla Pieces, Cornflower Petals.